lextudio/pysnmp.com/docs/source/snmp-simulation-service.rst

 SNMP simulation service
 =======================

-SNMP Labs hosts an SNMP Simulator instance on
-`Digital Ocean <https://cloud.digitalocean.com/>`_ cloud in hope to help fellow software developers that are looking to test their SNMP code against live SNMP agents of different kinds.
+The PySNMP Organization hosts an SNMP Simulator instance on `Digital Ocean <https://cloud.digitalocean.com/>`_ cloud in hope to help fellow software developers that are looking to test their SNMP code against live SNMP agents of different kinds.